PTC-Education/Onshape-Integration-Guides/API_Intro.md

 - The arguments of the function should align with the field names on [Glassworks](https://cad.onshape.com/glassworks/explorer).
 In the example above, the arguments included are all the required parameters for the call, and you can definitely also enter other optional parameters as well.
 - The returned output of the function (i.e., `response` in this case) is already well formatted; a simple `print` statement is capable of printing it in a human-readable format.
 - If you run into any errors when executing the API call, you may want to check out the source code of the function [here](https://github.com/onshape-public/onshape-clients/tree/master/python/onshape_client/oas/api).

+### 4.2.
+Using Jupyter notebook snippets
+All API calls have been automatically generated with the method stored in [this repository](https://github.com/PTC-Education/Python-OpenAPI).
+The API calls are structured in the form of code snippets in Jupyter notebook, which provides greater flexibility with documentation.
+However, the generator may not be routinely updated with the most current version of the API specification.
+Also, it should be noted that this repository is only tested with some of the more popular API endpoints, and it may run into errors for edge cases.